PrivateAIM/documentation/src/guide/user/survival-regression.md

 This example shows how a simple aggregation of local regression results can be performed using FLAME using functionalities of `fedstats`.\
 We conduct a Cox-regression at every node and aggregate the results.
 Aggregation is done by weighting all single coefficients by their inverse variance (diagonal of Fisher information matrix).
-More details of the method can be found, for instance, in &nbsp;[1](#ref-willer2010).\
+More details of the method can be found, for instance, in &nbsp;[1](#ref-willer2010).

 ## Procedure

+> [!NOTE]
-As this is an illustrative example, we make some simplifications concerning the data and the model.\
+> As this is an illustrative example, we make some simplifications concerning the data and the model.
+> We do not use and stored data, but use some dummy data from the `lifelines` package.
+> We also run a Cox-regression and consider it as a sufficient model.

 The full procedure is like this:

 1. A Cox regression model is calculated at each node using `CoxPHFitter` from the `lifelines` package.